top of page

 Cardiovascular: May help lower blood pressure

-Gastrointestinal: Decreases vomiting and nausea, Crohn's
+Gastrointestinal: Decreases vomiting and nausea, Crohn's, gastroparesis (in larger doses), gastroparesis (larger doses)

 Glucose: May help decrease blood sugar